 Early on, while smaller, black-owned makeup companies existed, they weren’t promoted on the same commercial level as companies such as Revlon or Max Factor, which catered to lighter skin tones.

 Even into the 1980s, some entertainment artists of color were often snapped looking “casket ready” in photographs—a term used to describe the dreaded camera flashback effect of mismatched makeup on darker skin.

-As the 80s gave way to the 90s, black owned drugstore brands such as Black

-    Radiance, Black Opal, and Iman Cosmetics began to grace accessible stores like

-    Walmart and Target.
-Granted, they were usually stocked in a corner of the beauty
+As the 80s gave way to the 90s, black owned drugstore brands such as Black Radiance, Black Opal, and Iman Cosmetics began to grace accessible stores like Walmart and Target.
+Granted, they were usually stocked in a corner of the beauty aisle.

-    aisle.
 The very far corner.

-    In the 90s, luxury brands such as Estée Lauder, Lancôme, and Bobbi Brown began

-    to produce products with a wider shade range in small increments.
-Nars, Bare

-    Minerals, and Makeup Forever also followed suit, although at a much higher
+In the 90s, luxury brands such as Estée Lauder, Lancôme and Bobbi Brown began to produce products with a wider shade range.
+In smaller increments, of course.
+Nars, Bare Minerals and Makeup Forever also offered the same.
+Although at a much higher price.

-    price.

-    When revealing her dissatisfaction with the relaunch, influencer Alissa Ashley

-    stated, “You want to make sure that you use brands that you feel proud to use,

-    whether it be cruelty-free or inclusive.
-I don’t really feel like I’m proud to

-    use Tarte yet.”
+When revealing her dissatisfaction with the relaunch, influencer Alissa Ashley stated, “You want to make sure that you use brands that you feel proud to use, whether it be cruelty-free or inclusive.
+I don’t really feel like I’m proud to use Tarte yet.”